-Bethesda Health Group Foundation recently received support from Emerson Charitable Trust to fund its Senior Caregiver Workforce Development Program, an educational program that prepares entry-level workers to become Certified Nurse Assistants (CNAs) and Certified Medication Technicians (CMTs).
+Bethesda Health Group Foundation recently received a commitment for $200,000 from Emerson Charitable Trust to fund its Senior Caregiver Workforce Development Program, an educational program that prepares entry-level workers to become Certified Nurse Assistants (CNAs) and Certified Medication Technicians (CMTs).

 On April 30, seven Bethesda employees completed the first series of classes preparing them to become CNA caregivers.
 Congratulations to: